Amal Hijazi: 2009–2017: Waylak Min Allah and Fen el Dameer

 Hijazi filed a lawsuit against the music production company, Rotana, following their failure to stick to the terms and conditions of their contract.

-2017–present: Religious music

-In September 2017, Hijazi announced that she quit singing and would perform only religious music.
+2017–present

+Hijazi retired from artistic life in 2017.
+She contained to release occasional songs, primarily with religious themes.
+In 2025, she publicly shared that she had stopped wearing the hijab.

 Personal life

-Hijazi married Mohammed al-Bassam in 2008, they both have two children, Karim and Lareen.
+Hijazi married Mohammed al-Bassam in 2008; they have two children, Karim and Lareen.

+Hijazi was diagnosed with cancer in the 2010s, although she only communicated publicly about her chemotherapy treatments in 2025.